 Meaningful change never happens without a little rebellion and it also never happens without a little negotiation and compromise but if our profession and our programs are going to transform alongside the rest of education, it will require us to be brave in speaking out in defence of the importance of school libraries and librarians

 Our campaign started in response to the news that two of our long standing members had been made redundant due to job cuts at their respective schools.
-The aim of our campaign is to raise awareness of the value and impact of well run libraries for all current and potential stakeholders (including parents, governors, teachers and students) in our schools.
-To this end, and as spokesperson for the group, the LIPSSEE co-coordinator has produced the following documents in support of this aim:
+The aim of our campaign is simply to raise awareness of the value and impact of a well run library for all current and potential stakeholders (including parents, governors, teachers and students) in our schools.
+To date the group has produced the following documents in support of this aim:

 - Reed, Denise (2016).
 Why School Libraries Matter.
 Attain.
 10 (30), p26-27.
 Attain is ‘the leading magazine for the independent sector and the official magazine of IAPS’ (The Independent Association of Prep Schools).
 The magazine is published termly and distributed to the 650+ IAPS member schools across the UK and overseas.
 Its strong parent readership was the main focus of our article.
 A copy can be obtained from the LIPSSEE co-ordinator.